micnncim/conference-proposals/draft/2019-10-07-golangconf.md

 Recently, many developers are working with microservices.
 And Go is one of most popular languages in term of microservice architecture.
 From a point of view about infrastructure (e.g. How should we deploy microservices?, How should we monitor system?), many discussions have gone, but we have less discussion on development of microservices.
+If you adopt polyrepo, we need to sync the versions of libraries and duplicate some code (sometimes a lot!).
+On the other hand, we can avoid the problems by using monorepo.
+In addition, monorepo is good for Go and gRPC (and also other code generation).
 So I'd like to talk about this, specially Go today, from the experience with development of some products with microservice architecture.

 This session aims to those who interested in development of microservice with Go.